galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md

 > How many cell barcodes remain after the emptyDrops treatment?
 Why might that be?
 >
 >   > ### {% icon tip %} Hint
->   > If you click on the `Emptied-Object` in the {% icon galaxy-history %} history, the text in that window says `37 barcodes` or something similar to that.
+>   > If you click on the `Emptied-Object` in the {% icon galaxy-history %} history, the text in that window says `37 barcodes` or something similar to that - there is an element of random in the algorithm, so yours might differ slightly.
 Why is this so low??
 And why might the number be different?
 >   > Consider...is this a complete set of data?
 >   {: .tip}
 >